joseph-abell/josephabell/content/blog/c-sharp-mvc-refresher/index.md

 In the views, I let the new views use the default layout, and removed the surrounding head and body tags.
 Looks much nicer.

+## Separating out business logic from the MVC app for later reuse

+Following along with this [youtube video](https://www.youtube.com/watch?v=bIiEv__QNxw), we can separate out our model into multiple, so we have a model in our MVC app dedicated to our view layer, and we can create another model in a project which can focus on the data access and busines layer.
+This way if we wanted to make a desktop app, or a console app, we will be able to use the same data access code, and it isn't baked into the MVC project.
+By doing this, we should be able to use multiple tables to build up a view, for example so we don't store private information like hashed passwords with our public information like a username.